Who are we?

 This extensive repertoire and a cappella performances are the Choir’s hallmarks, and under the direction of its inspirational Musical Director John Gibbons, the Choir continues to explore new repertoire, often bringing its audience little known compositions ranging from modern performances of early works to new commissions from contemporary composers such as John Tavener, Tarik O’Regan and Alexander L’Estrange.

-The Choir is also a member of the St Albans St Cecilia Festival Society, and in October will be performing a major concert in St Albans Abbey featuring Rachmaninov’s choral masterpiece The Bells with fellow members Radlett Choral Society, Hardynge Choir and St Albans Symphony Orchestra.
+The Choir is also a member of the St Albans St Cecilia Festival Society, and in 2017 performed a major concert in St Albans Abbey featuring Rachmaninov’s choral masterpiece The Bells with fellow members Radlett Choral Society, Hardynge Choir and St Albans Symphony Orchestra.

 The Choir continues to strive for the highest standards of performance, working with professional soloists and ensembles, notably with the Royal Philharmonic Orchestra for the Choir’s 50th Anniversary Concert in 2009 and the Magna Carta concert in 2013.